 For the first half term of the year we work very hard to help your child to settle into school life and routines.
 At the end of every day or session, you will also be able to speak to staff about the day your child has had.

 Parents Consultations take place twice a year and are the ideal time to discuss how your child has settled with us.
 This will give you the opportunity to ask any questions that may have arisen after your child has started school.

 If you do have any concerns, please feel free to speak to your child's class teacher on the door or arrange a meeting.
 Will my child be going on trips?

-To enhance our learning and provide our children with a deeper understanding of the stories we read, we take our children on many visits and provide exciting enhancements in school throughout the year.
-These include a ride on a train, a walk to Ogden Water and we even have a farmer visit with all his animals!
-Parents will be asked to pay contributions towards the experiences for children.
+To enhance our learning and provide our children with a deeper understanding of the stories we read, we take our children on many visits throughout the year.
+Children are provided with a packed lunch and parents are asked to contribute a small monetary amount of £10 per trip to ensure your child can attend and cover the cost of admission and coaches.